foodcoops/foodcoops.github.io/tos.md

 are able to access these data.
 The databases are not accessable from outside the server and we do our best to protect the server against attacks.

+### Logging

+To ensure safe operation and protect against [attacks](https://en.wikipedia.org/wiki/Brute-force_search) our servers collect the following data:
+- IP addresses
+- Login dates
+- Meta data of email connections

+We save this data for no longer than only 48 hours.

 ## Termination of a Foodsoft instance

 We may terminate your Foodsoft instance at any time for any reason.
 Typically, however,